jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 - 5-7 discussion board responses, worth 2% each and due before the following lecture

-- active responses to others' posts may bump grade at the end depending on where you stand, though not required
+- Active responses to others' posts may bump grade up at the end depending on where you stand, though not required

 10% Peer Review (two instances)